 Direct evidence 1.
-2. 3. confounding.
+2. 3.
+The size of the effect is so large that it cannot be explained by plausible confounding.
 There is appropriate temporal and/or spatial proximity, in that cause precedes effect and effect occurs after a plausible interval, and/or cause occurs at the same site as the effect.
+Dose responsiveness and reversibility: the effect increases as the exposure increases, and the evidence is even stronger if the effect reduces upon reduction of the dose.
 Mechanistic evidence 4.
 There is a plausible mechanism of action, which could be biological, chemical, or mechanical, with external evidence for a 'causal chain'.
 Parallel evidence 5.
 6. 7.
 The effect fits with what is known already.
 The effect is found when the study is replicated.
 The effect is found in similar, but not identical, studies immediate (often years later) and not all smokers get cancer, the observational evidence only emerged gradually over time.
 Randomised controlled trials were not practical for ethical reasons.